Insights

 As a professional speaker, you may find the world of film, TV, and theater to exist in an entirely foreign realm to the work you do on the keynote stage.
 Many students of speaking who I’ve worked with find these other mediums somewhat mystifying.

 Throughout my career, I’ve studied an array of different performance mediums.
-While each has their own unique qualities in their expression, I’ve found a few key overlaps that can be a goldmine for speakers who want to enhance their onstage performance.
+While each has their own unique qualities in their expression, I’ve found a few key overlaps that can be a goldmine for speakers who want to improve their storytelling, speaking, and communication skills.

 You see, great art—whether it’s a killer keynote, an Academy Award-winning film, or a toe-tapping Broadway musical—is entertaining, insightful, thought-provoking, challenging, and lasting.